TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-05-keycloak-with-openldap-kubernetes.md

 memberOf: cn=Administrators,ou=Group,dc=ssotest,dc=staging,dc=talkingquickly,dc=co,dc=uk
 ```

 Which means the `memberOf` functionality we configured earlier is working.
-This is required by some applications - including the harbour docker registry - to manage access based on groups.

 This series of posts won't explore the use of `ldapsearch` much further, but it's a powerful tool and [this page](https://docs.oracle.com/cd/E19450-01/820-6169/ldapsearch-examples.html) is a handy cookbook of how it can be used.